Workforce planning exercises can remain frustratingly imprecise, despite the People team’s best efforts.

 How to improve workforce planning with AI

-On one hand, they went deeper into the roles needed, and translated them into skills and areas of expertise before starting to look for candidates.
-On the other hand, the people organization called on its own subjective knowledge of the talent market to find these skills outside of the automotive industry were it usually hired.
-How much faster and more powerful would the whole workforce planning exercise have been, if those two actions could have been taken over by an algorithm?
+Firstly, you need to go deeper into the roles needed in the organization, and translate them into skills and areas of expertise before starting to look for candidates.
+Meanwhile, the People organization can use its own knowledge of the talent market to find these skills outside of the industry where it usually hires.
+What if those two actions could be carried out by an algorithm?

 Most talent tools today deal in job titles and company names, but the right AI technology can translate large databases of job titles and company names into skill families, industries, or functional expertise.
 It can also relate financial information and market insights to hiring needs, making workforce planning with AI far more powerful than its current alternative.